What Are the Best WooCommerce Security Tips? (10 Must-Do Steps)

 This means that no matter what job they have, everyone must create a strong and hard-to-guess password.
 This simple change can help keep your store more secure and protect it from being hacked.

-Keep Your Plugins, Theme, WordPress Version Updated
+Keep Your Plugins, Theme, and WordPress Version Updated

-Hackers can find weaknesses in the extra features you add to your website, like plugins, themes, and WordPress version, and use them to break into your site.
+Hackers can find weaknesses in the extra features you add to your website, like plugins, themes, and WordPress versions, and use them to break into your site.
 When they get in, they can do bad things, like stealing your business and customer information to sell on the dark web, taking your money, or doing fraudulent stuff.

 Most of the time, these hackers get in because the extra features on your site are old and not updated.
 In fact, most of the time, old features are the reason your site isn’t secure.
 There are thousands of websites that get hacked every day.